Things to Do in Lexington

 On the Washington and Lee campus, the Lenfest Center regularly features theatrical, dance and musical performances by W&L students as well as professional performers including the Russian National Ballet.

-The Theater at Lime Kiln is an outdoor performance facility in Lexington that regularly hosts a variety of theatrical productions as well as musical acts during the summer and early fall.
 With respect to art, the University possesses several major art collections, including the Washington-Custis-Lee portraits, the Vincent L. Bradford collection of 19th-century American paintings, the Thomas F. Torrey II collection of landscape paintings, the Stan Kamen collection of Western art, the Sydney and Frances Lewis collection of 20th-century art (many of which can be viewed throughout the law school) and the Jacob and Bernice Weinstein collection of modern art.
 In 1967, the University received 4,000 ceramic objects from Mr. and Mrs. Euchlin D. Reeves, including an important collection of 17th-, 18th-, and 19th-century Chinese export porcelain.
 This collection and the paintings of Mrs. Reeves are housed in the Reeves Center, a research and exhibition center on campus.

 Recent additions to the art collections of the University include Chinese, Japanese and Korean ceramics, bronzes and jades on exhibit in the Watson Pavilion for Asian Arts, which opened in 1993.
 The Watson Pavilion also houses an authentic Japanese tearoom.

+Staunon, VA is home to the well-known American Shakespeare Center's Blackfriars Playhouse, an internationally acclaimed theater where the Bard's works are performed under their original staging conditions.
 Just a short forty-five minute drive south on Interstate 81, Roanoke is home to the newly constructed Taubman Museum of Art, which offers over 16,000 square feet of gallery space, as well as the O. Winston Link Museum celebrating the life and work of this noted photographer.